Ascanio Sforza: Cardinalate

 Ascanio was appointed Administrator of the See of Cremona on 28 July 1486 and occupied the post until his death.
 He also became Administrator of the See of Pesaro in 1487 until May 1491.
+In 1490 Sforza commissioned Bramante and Giovanni Antonio Amadeo to construct the Chiostro Grande ("large cloister") and the chapterhouse at Chiaravalle.

 In his effort to ally Naples with Milan, he received Ferdinand of Capua, Ferrante's grandson, in his palace in Trastevere in May 1492.
 The banquet organised in honour of the Neapolitan prince was so extravagant and magnificent that, according to Stefano Infessura, If I were to give an account, no one would believe me.
 It is enough that if the King of France or some similar person should visit, nothing more could be provided.
 Ferdinand hoped to arrange a marriage between another of King Ferrante's grandsons, Don Luigi d'Aragona, with a member of Pope Innocent's family, Battistina Cibò.
 The alliance was hoped to put some distance between Innocent and the French.
 At the same time, Ferdinand of Capua was seeking to obtain the investiture of Naples from the Pope, thereby solidifying his family's hold on the Kingdom, to the prejudice of René II, Duke of Lorraine, the French claimant.
 On 4 June 1492, Pope Innocent issued a bull, determining that King Ferrante would be succeeded by his son Alfonso, and Alfonso by Ferdinand.
 The French were checked.
 The Milanese were happy.

 Vice-Chancellor

 In the Conclave of August 1492, after having accepted that he would not be able to obtain the papal tiara for himself, Ascanio promised his vote to Rodrigo Borgia, then-Vice-Chancellor of the Holy Roman Church.
 Borgia promised Sforza the office of Vice-Chancellor of the Holy Roman Church, as well as the Palazzo Borgia.
-In addition he would receive the castle at Nepi, the Bishopric of Eger (which had an annual income of 10,000 ducats), two canonries, and the office of Prior of a convent in the diocese of Calahorra which was held by Borgia.
+In addition, he would receive the castle at Nepi, the Bishopric of Eger (which had an annual income of 10,000 ducats), two canonries, and the office of Prior of a convent in the diocese of Calahorra which was held by Borgia.
 Borgia was elected to the papal throne partly due to Ascanio's persuasive manner, becoming Alexander VI.
 He appointed Ascanio his Vice-Chancellor as he had promised, making him the virtual prime minister of the Holy See.
 Sforza resigned his deaconry of S. Vito e Modesto on 26 August 1492 and opted for it again on 31 January 1495 and occupied it until his death.
 He was named administrator of the Metropolitan See of Eger on 31 August 1492, retaining that position until June 1496.
 In order to strengthen the relationship between his family and the papal house, Ascanio arranged the marriage of Giovanni Sforza, his cousin and governor of Pesaro, to Lucrezia Borgia, the Pope's illegitimate daughter, in 1493.
 The marriage was annulled in 1497, on grounds of non-consummation.